 \section{Conclusion and outlook}

-In this paper, we solved several problems in the road towards practical fault-tolerant quantum computation with 2-D color codes, including improving the threshold of the triangular color code, decoding color code lattice surgery under circuit-level noise and proposing an optimal state injection protocol.
+In this paper, we solved several key problems in the road towards practical fault-tolerant quantum computation with 2-D color codes, including improving the threshold of the triangular color code, decoding color code lattice surgery with colored boundaries under circuit-level noise and proposing an optimal state injection protocol.
 We believe these works are expected to promote the development of quantum computing based on color codes.

+Our results shows that more accurate matching weights can effectively improve the threshold of color code.
+A better weight setting is to calculate the posterior probability of errors in the circuits by belief propagation algorithm, known as BP-matching algorithm, whose improvement has been demonstrated in surface codes \cite{higgott2023improved,criger2018multi}.
+The color code threshold is expected to be further improved by the BP-matching algorithm.
+Besides, the logical error rates of the color code lattice surgery in this work are higher than the results of the mature surface coding protocols \cite{chamberland2022circuit,chamberland2022universal}.
+Nevertheless, we believe that the results can be further improved by optimizing the circuits in lattice surgery protocol, as Ref.~\cite{gidney2023new} narrowing the performance gap between color codes and surface codes in storage experiments through circuit optimization.

-There are still many challenges left for future work.
-For example, the PBC model mentioned in the main text is probably not the final form of quantum computation based on color codes, since it does not utilize the advantages of transversal Clifford gates on color codes.
+There are still many other challenges of quantum computing based on color code left for future work.
+For example, the PBC model is probably not the final form of quantum computation based on color codes, since it does not utilize the advantages of transversal Clifford gates on color codes.
 According to the specific quantum algorithm, a proper way to use color codes for quantum computing still needs to be developed.